What is a freehold property?

 What are the risks of a leasehold property?

-- You’re often buying a better lifestyle, but in the majority of cases not a better investment.
-If you’re looking for a property that’s fully renovated, big interior size, etc. at a hundred thousand dollars below all the others comparables, this may be an option.
-Leasehold properties are typically less likely to appreciate in value.
+- You’re often buying a better lifestyle, but since you don’t technically own the land you often won’t see the benefits of that appreciation.
+Leaseholds are typically less expensive for that reason – so, if you’re looking for a property that’s fully renovated, big interior size, etc. at a hundred thousand dollars below all the others comparables then this may be an option.
+Leasehold properties are typically less likely to appreciate in value due to the lack of owning the land.

 - Some lease payments may not be prepaid.
 In the case that they aren’t, the agreement with the freeholder will usually allow for annual lease payments (similar to rent) to be increase periodically, sometimes dramatically, in addition to your strata fees, taxes, and mortgage payments, so that the land is up to date with current market value.
 If the lease has been prepaid already, this will alternatively be incorporated in to the selling/purchase price.

-Tips if you’re thinking of purchasing a freehold
+Tips if you’re thinking of purchasing a leasehold property

 - Find a realtor that is familiar with leasehold properties and can advise you accordingly.